 What drew you to a career in long-term care?
 I started as a QA (Quality Assurance) nurse for the hours and ended up in the Administrator-in-Training program.

-How would you describe your job in 3 to 5 words?
+How would you describe your job in 5 words or fewer?
 Every day is different.

 What aspect(s) of the job would surprise others?
 Some of the issues and concerns that we deal with daily.

 What is something you like to do outside of the facility that is unexpected?
 Quilting.